doriskole/Personal-website/README.md

 # Personal Portfolio

 This is my personal portfolio repository!
-This project showcases some og my skills, projects I have worked on, experience and activities.
+This project showcases some of my skills, projects I have worked on, experience and activities.

 ## Technologies Used